junecastillote/PsMxRecordReport/docs/Write-MxRecordReport.md

 **`-InputObject`**

-Accepts the The LazyExchangeAdmin.PsMxRecord object output of `Get-MxRecord`.
+Accepts the The `LazyExchangeAdmin.PsMxRecord` object output of the `Get-MxRecord` cmdlet.
 This parameter accepts input from the pipeline.

 |                             |                              |
 | :-------------------------- | ---------------------------- |